 - Briefly explain the model your developed (describe the supply chain) - What type of situation is your model representing?
 What demands are included?
-What supply options are included? - What does the Reference Energy System (RES) show? - If more supply options are included in the model, what do you expect to see?
+What supply options are included? - What does the Reference Energy System (RES) show?
+Note you have only built a small RES so far and you will build up to the RCD. - If more supply options are included in the model, what do you expect to see?